New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 An Overview of the Hong Kong Tax System

-Now that we have dissected two scenarios of operations for Hong Kong-incorporated companies, let's see an overview of the tax system in Hong Kong:
+Now that we understand the two main ways Hong Kong companies may be taxed, let’s look at an overview of the tax system in Hong Kong:

 • The normal Profits Tax Rate in Hong Kong is 16.5% for Corporate Income Tax.

-Starting from the 2018 fiscal period, the Hong Kong authorities introduced the Two-tier tax system, allowing companies to have a preferential tax rate for a set amount of profit.
+Starting in the 2018 fiscal period, the Hong Kong authorities introduced the two-tier tax system, allowing companies to have a preferential tax rate for a set amount of profit.
 More details will be explained below.

 • Individuals who profit from owning land or buildings in Hong Kong are subject to the Property Tax Rate, which is set at 15% of the assessable value of the property.